Vulnerability of fault-tolerant topological quantum error correction to quantum deviations in code space: Phase structure of the statistical mechanical model

-Here $\Pi$ is defined as projection from $3$-d spacetime to $2$-d space mod $\mathbb{Z}_2$, illustrated in Fig. \ref{fig:wilson}(a). $|\partial A|_s$ ($|\partial A|_t$) denotes the spacelike (timelike) edges $e_s$ ($e_t$) contained in $\partial A$.
-The low temperature expansion is done by first expanding $P(\{\eta_p\})$ up to $\e^{-4\beta_0}$.
-Then for each error configuration that appeared in the expansion, we compute the expectation value $\braket{W_A}$ up to the order we need.
-The perturbative evaluation of $\braket{W_A}$ is accomplished by identifying the ground state and then taking the lowest excited states into consideration.
-Each of these states yields a specific value of $W_A$.
-Putting all these things together, we obtain Eq. \eqref{eq:low-T}.
+Here $\Pi$ is defined as projection from 3D spacetime to 2D space mod $\mathbb{Z}_2$, illustrated in Fig. \ref{fig:wilson}(a). $|\partial A|_s$ ($|\partial A|_t$) denotes the spacelike (timelike) edges $e_s$ ($e_t$) contained in $\partial A$.
+The derivation of the expansion is lengthy and refer to Sec.SIV of SI~\cite{SupMat} for details.